stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

-To say "no, I would not."
+To say "no, I would not".

 #### HARTRO